auxilium-software/auxilium/README.md

 >

 ## Installation
 The reccomended installation method is through use of the Docker container.
 If you're using the software in production, please pull the latest release from Docker Hub.
+This example assumes you already have valid SSL certificates avaliable.

 ```
+sudo cp /etc/letsencrypt/live/test.auxsoft.co.uk /usr/local/certs/ -Lr
-$ docker run -dit -p 80:80 -p 443:443 -v /etc/letsencrypt/live/test.auxsoft.co.uk:/etc/ssl/ext-certs --mount source=auxilium-volume,target=/store -e CONTAINER_FQDN="test.auxsoft.co.uk" -e HTTPS_PORT="443" --name auxilium auxiliumsoftware/auxilium
+docker run -dit -p 80:80 -p 443:443 -v /usr/local/certs/test.auxsoft.co.uk:/etc/ssl/ext-certs --mount source=auxilium-volume,target=/store -e CONTAINER_FQDN="test.auxsoft.co.uk" -e HTTPS_PORT="443" --name auxilium auxiliumsoftware/auxilium
 ```

-This example assumes you are using the standard configuration of [Let's Encrypt](https://letsencrypt.org/) for your certificates.
-If you are using a different certificate provider, you will need to provide certificates in a similar directory, with the same structure.
+If you're not using the standard configuration of [Let's Encrypt](https://letsencrypt.org/) for your certificates, you will need to provide certificates in a similar structure.
 Auxilium expects certificates to be in PEM format named in the following way:

 - `fullchain.pem` - The full trust chain for the certificate.
 - `privkey.pem` - The unencrypted private key for the certificate.

-No other certificates will be required.
+No other certificates will be required, but do make sure that the container can access these certificates.
 The docker container will automatically configure Deegraph to also use these certificates.

+> [!IMPORTANT]
+> If you get a `PR_END_OF_FILE_ERROR` or `ERR_CONNECTION_CLOSED` upon trying to visit the portal in your browser, you have configured certificates incorrectly.
+Ensure permissions are set so that docker can read the certificates correctly.
+>

 ### Peering Support